MikeRogers0/LivePage/readme.md

 All future milestones will be listed on https://github.com/MikeRogers0/LivePage/issues

+### 1.3.2.0
+ * Fixed bug where localhost URLs can be problematic.
+ * Improved fault tollerence when polling URLs
+ * Added "the file your working on get polled more often" feature.

 ### 1.3.1.2
  * Fixed bug where sometimes html changes were not detected.
  * Moved queue push higher up the script, so it should run faster.